Members + profiles

 Same surface area (feed, profiles, groups, DMs, courses, events), three structural differences.
 WordPress runs at yourbrand.com (SaaS rents you a subdomain).
 Full database ownership (SaaS gives partial CSV exports).
 Zero transaction cuts (SaaS takes 2.9% on every paid signup).

 Yes.
-Member export from the SaaS via CSV, BuddyPress profile field mapping, content rebuild, payment migration to Stripe Customer migration, 301 redirect map.
+Member export from the SaaS via CSV, profile field mapping, content rebuild, payment migration to Stripe Customer migration, 301 redirect map.
 The Wbcom team does this on the $699 Community + Directory setup package for typical 500-2000 member communities.

-BuddyX Free ($0) + BuddyPress (free) + WordPress hosting ($10-30/mo) = ~$300/year baseline.
+BuddyX Free ($0) + BuddyNext (free) + WordPress hosting ($10-30/mo) = ~$300/year baseline.
 Add BuddyX Pro ($79/yr) + LearnDash ($199/yr) + MemberPress ($179/yr) for a full paid community = ~$700/year.
 Below the entry price of any major SaaS community platform.

 Get started